Lercher/CocoR/CSharp/Readme.md

   to rethink the process.
 Probably a marker barrier on the stack at the production level may be helpful.

+* sprinkled Console.WriteLine()s in the generated parser

+* Priming function is mandatory but it shouldn't

 ## Resolved Bugs